docsforadobe/after-effects-expression-reference/docs/text/sourcetext.md

 !!! note
     `repeat()` is the standard JavaScript [`String.prototype.repeat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/repeat) method, not a global After Effects method.
 The receiver-less form is specific to a Source Text expression and is undefined on numeric properties.
 To repeat a different string, call the method on that string explicitly, such as `"AE".repeat(3)`.

+!!! warning
+    Adobe documents Source Text's JavaScript String behavior, but does not explicitly document receiver-less dispatch for standard JavaScript methods.
+This shorthand has been verified in After Effects 26.3 and 27.0 Beta; use the explicit `value.repeat(3)` form when clarity or portability is preferred.

 ---